 Cardiopulmonary Resuscitation (CPR) has been a literal lifesaver for centuries.
 With new guideline updates released every few years that strive to perfect the techniques in CPR, this form of emergency treatment may seem modern.
-The part that may surprise you is that it has been in use to some extent since 1740, when the Paris Academy of Sciences recommended mouth-to-mouth resuscitation for drowning victims.
+The part that may surprise you is that it has been in use to some extent since 1740, when the French Academy of Sciences recommended mouth-to-mouth resuscitation for drowning victims.

 Dr. James Elm first demonstrated the technique, and worked with Dr. Peter Safar in proving the effectiveness of CPR and it’s many advantages compared to other emergency procedures.
-Dr. Peter Safar was the author of a book titled “ABC of Resuscitation,” which became the a sort of “Bible of CPR.”
+Dr. Peter Safar was the author of a book titled “ABC of Resuscitation,” which became a sort of “Bible of CPR.”

 “The first attempts to deal with sudden cardiac arrests or heart attacks started in the mid-1700s in Amsterdam, where a group of wealthy and civil minded citizens have organized a group named Society for Recovery of Drowned Persons.”
 The organization formed a set of rules to follow in the event that a person may drown.
 It became such a success that similar organizations were founded across Europe and then later migrated to America.
 The CPR movement has gained massive popularity since, saving approximately 92,000 lives each year.

 1740 – Mouth-to-mouth resuscitation was officially recommended for drowning victims by The French Academy of Sciences, (French: Académie des Sciences) in Paris.